-An introduction to Intra-familial child sexual abuse - taking a multi-agency approach
+Intra-familial child sexual abuse - an introduction for professionals in multi-agency arrangements

 Please note: There is an increased fee to deliver this course face-to-face.

 This one-day introductory course is designed for professionals who work in collaboration with other agencies, to provide an overview of the key issues to support them in identifying and responding to cases of intra-familial child sexual abuse.
 It will be delivered by two experts with experience across a multi-agency safeguarding partnership and is CPD-certified as conforming to continuing professional development standards and benchmarks.